TunedMystic/commits.lol/README.md

 # Commits.lol
-An app that collects spicy commits from projects across the web.
+An app that collects funny commit messages from projects across the web.